love4code/APS/README.md

 1. Click **"Delete"** next to any product
 2. Confirm deletion

-**Note**: Products can be created on-the-fly when creating jobs using the "New Product/Service" button in the job form.
+**Note**: Products can be created on-the-fly when creating jobs or sales using the "New Product/Service" button in the form (no page refresh required).

+#### Product/Service Search Features

+When adding items to jobs, sales, or invoices:

+- **Searchable Dropdown**: Type to filter products/services by name
+- **Type Filter**: Use the dropdown to filter by "All", "Products", or "Services"
+- **Real-time Filtering**: Results update as you type
+- **Extended Price Display**: Automatically shows quantity × unit price

 ### 6. Managing Stores